 Welcome to our community.
 Answering the call to love and justice from this small town in Central Massachusetts, we gather for worship, programs, community events, and more.
 Our church embraces the universal dignity of mankind, freedom of belief, and the creation of a just and sustainable world.
 Membership in the congregation is open to all.

-During the continuing hiatus, we ask that we all join in virtual togetherness at 10:30 every Sunday morning to do whatever helps feed your spirit of community: meditate, sing, pray, hike, dance and stomp, walk the dog, pet the cat.
+During the continuing hiatus, we ask that if you cannot gather in person you join in virtual togetherness at 10:30 every Sunday morning to do whatever helps feed your spirit of community: meditate, sing, pray, hike, dance and stomp, walk the dog, pet the cat.
 Whatever slows the mind and soothes the soul.
 Please reach out if you are in need of someone to run an errand, offer an ear to listen to a worried or angry vent, or a wave and check in.

 And Pam Chevalier, our Finance Chair says please remember to continue to support the church financially by fulfilling your pledge.
 We obviously have missed out on our miscellaneous fundraisers like the plant sale and the yard sale.
 And have truly missed not only the music and community of the Jams but also the building rental.